whatisnuclear/website/coolants.md

 $$\text{O}^{16} + \text{n} \rightarrow \text{N}^{16} + \text{H}^1$$

 $$\text{N}^{16}$$ has a 7.3 second half-life and therefore emits the vast majority of its radiation within minutes after shutdown.
 However, it emits 10.5 MeV beta particles and up to 7.1 MeV gamma rays.
-Thus, any piping containing this material must be heavily shielded if it is to be inspected or maintained during operation.
+Thus, any piping containing this material must be heavily shielded if equipment nearby is to be inspected or maintained during operation.

 ### Pressurized Water